grame-cncm/faustpwa/mkdocs/docs/index.md

 ## Programs using sound files

-Some programs are using soundfiles that have to be downloadded and copied locally the first time the program is used.
+Some programs are using sound files that have to be downloadded and copied locally the first time the program is used.
 Beware: **this make take several seconds**.

 ## Permission request on iOS